EwenQuim/ewenquim.github.io/articles/6-strategies-IPD.md

 Here we took the opposite situation described in the little story.
 It looks more like a loot sharing situation.

+The numbers (0, 1, 3, 5) [can change](#prisoners-dilemma-generalized), but it is a classical example.

 ### Equilibria

 The main goal of Game Theory in to find equilibria: these are special situations that allows one to guess what to do.

-One of the most well-known is the **Nash Equilibrium**: it is a point which no one would deviate from, as it would reduce the utility.
+One of the most well-known is the **Nash Equilibrium**: it is a situation where no player can strictly benefit from deviating to another strategy, knowing that the others play according to the given situation.

-For the prisoner's dilemma, it's the strategy {D, D} that lead to a utility of 1 to everyone.

-As exposed in the story, a player which is rational have no reason to change its strategy!
+For the prisoner's dilemma, it's the strategy {D, D} (that lead to a utility of 1 to everyone) : as exposed in the story, a player which is rational have no reason to change its strategy and cooperate, as it leads to a smaller utility!

 Another Equilibrium is the **Pareto Optimum**.
-It is a situation where you can't increase the utility of a player without reducing the utility of another player.
+It is a situation where you can't increase the utility of a player (by changing its strategy) without reducing the utility of another player.
 The strategies {C, C}, {C, D} and {D, C} are Pareto Optimums.
 For example, from {C, C} to increase the utility of player X, he can only do that by reducing the utility of Y.

 ### The paradox